rikwatson/notes/whiteboxing.md

-# Building Apps from Powershell for different clients (Whiteboxing)
+# Whiteboxing

- * Whiteboxing
+>  Having multiple applications build from a single code base where the only difference is the branding

-   Having multiple applications build from a single code base where the only difference is the branding
+# Building Apps from Powershell for different clients

 Q: Do we need `devenv` or will `msbuild` do?
 A; Let's hope for `msbuild` - faster, easier to use in a CI environment.
 It's not like we have big DB or anything.